-When you’ve had sex and you fear that it may lead to an unwanted pregnancy, then you’ll need to consider taking emergency contraception afterwards.
+If you've had unprotected sex and fear that it may lead to an unwanted pregnancy, you can consider taking an emergency contraceptive.

 What is emergency contraception?

-Emergency contraception can be used after you had unprotected sex to prevent pregnancy.
-You can either take it orally in tablet form or have an intrauterine device (IUD) fitted.
+Emergency contraception can be used after you've had unprotected sex or fear that your contraceptive might have failed.
+You can take it orally in tablet form.

 When can emergency contraception be taken?

 Preferably emergency contraception should be taken within 1 to 2 days after having unprotected sex, but there are treatments which can work if taken up to 5 days after unprotected sex.